axios/axios/README.md

 	// `headers` the headers that the server responded with
 	headers: {/*...*/},

-	// `config` are the config that were provided to `axios` for the request
+	// `config` is the config that were provided to `axios` for the request
 	config: {/*...*/}
 }
 ```